christokita/socially-modulated-threshold-model/README.md

 This directory has three main files:

-* **scripts**: contains all scripts for simulation, analysis, and plotting of the computational model and analytical model
+* **scripts**: contains all scripts for simulation, analysis, and plotting of the computational model and analytical model.
 * **output**: contains all subsequent derived data from simulations as well as any graphs produced from analysis of the simulation data.
+* **SLURM_scripts**: contains all scripts for running R code/simulations on Princeton Della Clusters.

 Scripts are numbered numerically for organization.
 The scripts folder has the following structure:
 * **util** folder contains all custom-made functions used throughout the simualtion.
 This then, in essence, contains the model itself.